The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Narrow-line Luminosity Distributions

 Figure \ref{fig:lumhb_mssfr} shows the resulting dependence of $F_{\rm AGN, 39}$ as a function of stellar mass and sSFR.
 This plot contains the first important result of this paper: the dependence of AGN occurrence rate as a function of galaxy properties, corrected for selection effects, with ``AGN'' defined as having $\lhbcorr > 10^{39}$ erg~s$^{-1}$.
 For star-forming galaxies, there is a clear and steady mass dependence.
 Quiescent galaxies have a much lower occurrence rate of AGN and less dependence on mass.
 The occurrence rate for the central sSFR bin (``green valley'' galaxies) sits in between that of the highest and lowest sSFR bins, except for at the lowest masses where the green valley galaxies have the highest occurrence rates.
 There is also some evidence of a peak occurrence rate at $M_\ast \sim 10^{11}M_\odot$ from green valley galaxies.

 There is little dependence of the results on the detection significance we require on emission lines, if we raise the threshold of detection from 2$\sigma$ to 3$\sigma$.
-If we change the luminosity threshold on \lhbcorr\ from $10^{39}$ erg~s$^{-1}$ to $10^{40}$ erg~s$^{-1}$, $F_{\rm AGN}$ drops in all bins by about 0.2--1.0 dex, with larger drops for the quiescent galaxies than star-forming galaxies, but the qualitative trends remain; a difference is that for the higher luminosity thresholds, there are no mass bins in which green valley galaxies have the highest occurrence rates.
+If we change the luminosity threshold on \lhbcorr\ from $10^{39}$ erg~s$^{-1}$ to $10^{40}$ erg~s$^{-1}$, $F_{\rm AGN}$ drops in all bins by about 0.2--1.0 dex, with larger drops for the quiescent galaxies than star-forming galaxies, but the qualitative trends remain; a difference is that for the higher luminosity thresholds there are no mass bins in which green valley galaxies have the highest occurrence rates.

-We have also examined the luminosity distribution of $\loiiicorr$, finding very similar trends, though with $\loiiicorr$ about $\sim 0.2$ dex median difference in the luminosities.
+We have also examined the luminosity distribution of $\loiiicorr$, finding very similar trends, though with $\loiiicorr$ we find a $\sim 0.2$ dex median difference in the luminosities.
 There is a spread of about 1 dex in the differences between $\loiiicorr$ and $\lhbcorr$, but these differences only have a minor effect on the trends in the luminosity distributions.

 The thresholds depend on our choice for the nominal template AGN (Equation \ref{eq:nominal}).
 We have therefore chosen an alternative set of line ratios that are more extreme in the Seyfert direction, equivalent to $P1 =0.544$, $P2=-0.156$, $P3=0.907$.
 Using these line ratios for the nominal AGN changes the results in minor ways, similar to or less than the uncertainties.